Not Sure About the COVID-19 Vaccine? Get the Facts, Then Decide

 Religious leaders in several major faith groups have said that the use of this tissue is an acceptable tradeoff if it helps develop a vaccine that can prevent deaths and disease.
 But for people who are not comfortable receiving a COVID-19 vaccine that was developed through research involving these kinds of cells, there are vaccines that did not use this technique.

 What about pork?
 People of certain faiths, and vegetarians and vegans, may be concerned about reports that the COVID-19 vaccine was created using gelatin, which can be derived from pigs.
-The two vaccines already approved in the U.S., Canada and other countries, and the next one likely to come up for approval, have been certified gelatin-free.
+The vaccines already approved in the U.S., Canada and other countries have been certified gelatin-free.
 Some vaccines being developed for developing nations may not be able to achieve this certification.
 But faith leaders have said publicly that receiving a vaccine containing a tiny amount of gelatin is permissible for Muslims and Jews because it does not involve eating pork, and because it has a clear benefit in preventing disease.

 What about the “Mark of the Beast”?
 People of faith may have concerns about claims that the vaccine will “mark” vaccinated people in some way, related to the Mark of the Beast that’s mentioned in the Book of Revelation in the Bible.